 Almost immediately after my cancer diagnosis, I started receiving frequent reassurances that I was being prayed for, or added to the prayer list at a well-wisher's church, etc. I appreciated the expressions of concern, and haven't asked anyone to stop - what people do on their knees in private causes me no harm, and more to the point is no business of mine.
-But here's the thing - I'm an atheist.
+But here's the thing - I'm an out-of-the-closet capital-A Atheist.

 Thanks.
 Hey, look - here we are being all human and decent to each other, all by ourselves!
 Maybe there's hope for us monkeys after all.